 Racism murders.
 Racism destroys.
 Racism dehumanizes.
 We live in a racist world and all play active and passive roles in perpetuating racism: the system of prejudice and discrimination based on the ambiguous social construct of race backed by unequal and unjust power dynamics.
-Racism is inherent to every aspect of our lives; it is woven into the fabric of society and consequently its effects interface with our work as the research associates, fellows, and faculty at the Program in Global Surgery and Social Change.
+Racism is inherent to every aspect of our lives; it is woven into the fabric of society and consequently, its effects interface with our work as Research collaborators, fellows, and faculty at the Program in Global Surgery and Social Change.
 Therefore, the absence of conspicuous racist actions is not enough.
 We must be actively anti-racist.
 We absolutely, unapologetically denounce our wretched racist system and its proponents

 health through the racist belief that those same colonial powers possess medical knowledge that is superior to that of the cultures they denigrated.
 Consequently, global health is built on a foundation that, at its core, is antithetical to the principle of shared human dignity and respect.
 Affirming our commitment to anti-racism also affirms our commitment to being anti-colonial.

-Academic institutions in high income countries are complicit in and the product of centuries of historic institutional colonialism and racism with over-representation of white voices that are heard on a global scale.
+Academic institutions in high-income countries are complicit in and the product of centuries of historic institutional colonialism and racism with the over-representation of white voices that are heard on a global scale.
 We interact with a diverse group of international partners, but cannot truly be equitable partners until we acknowledge and address the place of power and privilege from which we operate.